 Apply for Free or Reduced Lunch

 Children need healthy meals to learn.
-Weston Public Schools offers healthy meals every school day.
-Breakfast costs $1.50 (only available at the HS); lunch costs $2.50 at the Elementary School and $3.10 at the Secondary Schools.
+As previously stated, meals will be free to all students for the entirety of the 2021-2022 school year.
+Beginning in the 2022-2023 school year, the following will apply: Weston Public Schools offers healthy meals every school day.
+Breakfast costs $2.00 (only available at the Secondary Schools, the MS and HS); lunch costs $3.00 at the Elementary School and $3.60 at the Secondary Schools.
 Your children may qualify for free meals or for reduced-price meals.
-The reduced price is $0.30 for breakfast and $0.40 for lunch.
+The reduced price is

 Do I need to fill out an application for each child?